VictorSyntez/governance/docs/gf_info/glossary.md

 The contents herein are considered additional terms specific to the **Canadian Credential Network**.

 >Note:

+## Abstract from  PCTF Glossary**:
+The PCTF Glossary provides definitions and examples for terms that appear across DIACC PCTF documentation.
+The content of the PCTF Glossary is:
+1. **Terms**–The words or phrases that appear frequently and that are used with a specific intent (i.e., not their everyday English meaning) in the PCTF documentation
+2. **Definitions**–A statement that provides the accepted and precise meaning of the associated term in the PCTF context
+3. **Examples**–Examples or non-examples may be included to help clarify the intended meaning of a term; the examples provided are not intended to be an exhaustive list.
+4. **Synonyms**–Terms with same or similar meaning used in other communities of interest

+## Abstract from Bedrock Business Utility Glossary

 ### Steward
 A general term for an organization that is responsible for providing and maintaining a portion of the infrastructure necessary to establish a public identity utility.
 Minimally, the organization must meet the requirements to be a member of the public identity utility and must operate at least one ```Node```.